hayoung0Lee/2_vscode_laziness-alarm/README.md

 # laziness-alarm

-This is the README for your extension "laziness-alarm".
-After writing up a brief description, we recommend including the following sections.

 ## Features

 1. `cmd + shift + p` and type `start lazy`
 2. if you hit the keyboards, time will add up.
 If you don't, time will be reduced every second.
 3. Once the time is ran out, you should do the step one again.

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Requirements